top of page

 That kind of seeing - the angle that only an outsider finds - is what I bring to every engagement.

-I have spent my life at the threshold between languages, cultures, and disciplines: Argentinian by birth, Italian by heritage, British by choice, and trained in social sciences that taught me to look at Communication as a field where social forces aren't in balance: some amplify their views at the expense of many.
+I have spent my life at the threshold between languages, cultures, and disciplines: Argentinian by birth, Italian by heritage, British by choice, and trained in social sciences that taught me to look into Communication as a field where social forces aren't in balance: some amplify their views at the expense of many.

-I believe that the organisations doing the most important work in the world are often the ones communicating it least effectively.
+The organisations doing the most important work in the world are often the ones communicating it least effectively.

 In 2006, I gave a name to what is now the largest European collective platform for gender equality NGOs: WO=MEN, still in use.